jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/construct-drafts/automatic-containment-construct-draft-plan.md

 In a strict approach, this may make the diagrams look much different.
 To get a clearer view of it, an example diagram might be drawn out with line and symbol merges and alongside it, one *without* those line and symbol merges.
 Then it might be better visible how that works out in these diagrams.

-One thing suspected, is that more things will end up next to each other, instead of inside each other.
+One thing suspected, is that more things might end up next to each other, instead of inside each other.
 That may annul the effect of having a containment structure / like a map of your code.

 So the 'problem' here is the friction between wanting bidirectional relationships, a simple, clean notation for it and on the other hand how nice containment structures might look in the diagram notation.